Born 1987 in New York, NY

 Lives and works in Brooklyn, NY

 Clayton Schiff lives and works in New York.
 He received his BFA from Rhode Island School of Design in 2009.
-His work has been presented widely, including in exhibitions at 56 Henry, New York, LOYAL, Stockholm, Sweden; Fisher Parrish, Brooklyn, Safe Gallery, Brooklyn; Nevven Gallery, Gothenburg, Sweden; and Nicelle Beauchene Gallery, New York.
-Clayton Schiff’s paintings seem like representations of dreams.
+His work has been presented widely, including in exhibitions at 56 Henry, New York, LOYAL, Stockholm, Sweden; Fisher Parrish, Brooklyn, Safe Gallery, Brooklyn; Nevven Gallery, Gothenburg, Sweden.
+Clayton Schiff’s paintings first appear as representations of dreams.
 The artist gathers impressions of an unconscious that distorts, displaces, enlarges, and compresses experiences accumulated while awake.
 His haunting iconography recalls the symbolism of Arnold Böcklin, the alienation and anxiety of Edvard Munch, and Leonora Carrington’s fairylands.
-Yet Schiff’s fantastical creatures and strange landscapes also have a subtlety and lightness that is playful and even humorous recalling Dr. Seuss.
+Yet despite their hangdog appearance, Schiff’s fantastical creatures and strange landscapes are also resolutely subtle and light, sweet and joyful.